tess-st/benchmarkRadiomics/README.md

 We provide a benchmark framework for radiomics-based survival analysis, aimed at identifying the optimal settings with respect to different radiomics data sources and various ML pipeline variations, including preprocessing techniques and learning algorithms.

-Keywords: radiomics, CT imaging data, colorectal cancer, survival, machine learning, benchmark, mlr3.
+*Keywords*: radiomics, CT imaging data, colorectal cancer, survival, machine learning, benchmark, mlr3.

 Our goal is to provide an mostly automated approach for conducting and evaluating benchmark studies that compare various pipelines for radiomics analyses.
 This includes the following steps: